-It’s undeniable that VoIP and UC adoption is on the rise, particularly for SMBs.
+It’s undeniable that VoIP and Unified Communications (UC) adoption is on the rise, particularly for SMBs.
 Yet we are left wondering if service providers are keeping pace with security practices as virtualized environments are deployed.
-With security gaps, evildoers can easily eavesdrop on conversations from CEOs, accountants, or any employee.
+With security gaps, hackers can easily eavesdrop on conversations from CEOs, accountants, or any employee.
 These communications can be filled with personal information or insider business knowledge that would be massively damaging if shared by malicious actors.

 Taking Inventory of Weak Spots

-Communications filtered through a cloud has the possibility of security gap.
+Communications filtered through a cloud can be a potential security gap.
 Customers might even identify this fear as a reason to stay with an on premise solution.
 However, with the right efforts, business of all sizes can be confident that they are protected.
 The first step towards that direction is taking inventory of the possible weak spots in your VoIP or UC arrangement.

 - Default Passwords: If administrators don’t change default passwords that are hard-coded into IP phones, that places an automatic target on the business.
 Criminals will first look for anyone that does not take the most basic security measures.
 Passwords should be lengthy, a mix of characters, and kept in a password manager if shared between employees.